Here is a video demonstration:

 If you need to robo-fill a field that is not listed in the Identity Editor then you can define your own Custom Field.
-Most of Custom Field's functionality is only available in RoboForm Pro.
-In the free version number of custom fields is limited to 3.
+The number of custom fields in Free version of RoboForm is limited to 3.

-Custom fields are defined by you in the Custom tab of the Identity Editor (the rightmost tab).
-For each custom field you need to specify (from left to right):
+Custom fields are defined by you in the Custom section of the Identity Editor (the lower item in the list of sections).
+You have to specify the following for each custom field (from left to right):